OfficeDev/microsoft-teams-library-js/apps/teamsjs-cc-app/readme.md

-# Teams JS Capability Checker
+# TeamsJS Capability Checker

-Sample application to demonstrate the capabilities of Teams JS SDK v2 in Microsoft Teams apps extended across Outlook and Microsoft 365.
+Sample application to demonstrate the capabilities of TeamsJS in Microsoft Teams apps extended across Outlook and Microsoft 365.

 ## Prerequisites